CODE OF BUSINESS CONDUCT AND ETHICS

 When requested, every employee is required to cooperate with any effort by Berkshire or outside counsel hired by Berkshire to investigate whether a violation of any compliance policy of Berkshire or any Berkshire subsidiary has occurred.
 Such cooperation includes providing information that is requested and participating in interviews, investigations and audits when requested.

 All Improper Payments Prohibited.
-While the FCPA applies only to bribes and kickbacks paid to government officials, improper payments to other persons may violate other U.S. laws or the local law of the country in which such payments are made.
-This Policy expressly prohibits the offering or payment of bribes or kickbacks to any person under any circumstances in order to influence their actions or gain some improper business advantage, whether the recipient is domestic or foreign and whether or not the recipient is a government official.
-For example, Berkshire subsidiary employees must not offer or pay anything of value to customers or prospective customers or their employees to induce them to award business to a Berkshire subsidiary, to influence their actions or to obtain any other improper advantage.
-Berkshire subsidiary and subsidiary employees and Intermediaries are prohibited from directly or indirectly engaging in commercial bribery.
+While the FCPA applies to bribes and kickbacks paid to government officials, improper payments to other persons may violate other U.S. laws or the local law of the country in which such payments are made.
+This Policy expressly prohibits the promise, authorization, offering or payment of bribes or kickbacks to any person under any circumstances in order to influence their actions or gain some improper business advantage, whether the recipient is domestic or foreign and whether or not the recipient is a government official.
+For example, Berkshire subsidiary employees must not offer or pay anything of value to managers, employees or agents of customers or prospective customers to induce them to award business to a Berkshire subsidiary, to influence their actions or to obtain any other improper advantage.
+Berkshire subsidiary employees must exercise care when providing meals, gifts or other business courtesies.
+Providing business courtesies in a commercial setting to create goodwill may be permissible, but providing or offering business courtesies with the intent or expectation of obtaining more favorable business terms or opportunities than would not otherwise be available is prohibited.
+Berkshire subsidiaries, subsidiary employees and Intermediaries are prohibited from directly or indirectly engaging in commercial bribery.
 They must also not receive such payments from any person or company in return for providing an improper advantage such as awarding business to such person or company.

 III.
-PROHIBITED TRANSACTIONS WITH CERTAIN COUNTRIES AND PERSONS
+PROHIBITED TRANSACTIONS WITH CERTAIN COUNTRIES/REGIONS AND PERSONS

 Each Berkshire subsidiary and its employees must strictly comply with all applicable economic and trade sanctions and embargo programs under U.S. law, United Nations resolutions and foreign laws and regulations.
 Compliance requires careful monitoring of, and sometimes prohibitions on, transactions involving target countries and regimes and target individuals, entities, vessels, and aircraft (for example, terrorists, proliferators of weapons of mass destruction and narcotics traffickers).
-In most cases, violations can result in criminal penalties of up to 20 years in jail, a $1 million fine, or both, and civil penalties in the amount of the greater of $289,238 or twice the value of the transaction involved, per violation.
+In most cases, violations can result in criminal penalties of up to 30 years in jail, a $10 million fine, or both, and civil penalties in the amount of the greater of $295,141 or twice the value of the transaction involved, up to $1,437,153 per violation.

 The policies set forth in this Section III must be adopted by all Berkshire subsidiaries that are organized in the U.S. or that have U.S. operations.
 Any Berkshire subsidiary that is organized outside of the U.S. and does not have U.S. operations should carefully evaluate its legal obligations with respect to these trade restrictions, taking into account such factors as its ownership, the citizenship of its employees and the nature and location of its operations, and shall adopt all portions of this Policy that are applicable to its operations, or are otherwise prudent, to the extent consistent with local law.
 Any potential conflict between local law and the trade restrictions described below should be addressed by the Compliance Officer of the affected Berkshire subsidiary in consultation with legal counsel and the Chief Financial Officer of Berkshire or other person designated by the Chief Financial Officer of Berkshire.